-To improve these aesthetic concerns and provide patients with a rejuvenated look throughout the eyes, Drs.
-Gary D. Breslow and Jordan P. Farkas perform blepharoplasty, or eyelid surgery.
-The Paramus eyelid surgery providers can also perform blepharoplasty to create a distinct crease in the upper eyelids, for individuals with certain hereditary traits that contribute to the look of “monolids.”
+To improve these aesthetic concerns and provide patients with a rejuvenated look throughout the eyes, New Jersey plastic sugeons Gary D. Breslow, MD and Jordan P. Farkas, MD perform blepharoplasty, or eyelid surgery.
+Blepharoplasty can also create a distinct crease in the upper eyelids for individuals with certain hereditary traits that contribute to the look of “monolids.”

 The Blepharoplasty Procedure

-If Dr. Breslow or Dr. Farkas is treating both the upper and lower eyelids, he treats the upper eyelids first.
-To start the procedure, the surgeon makes an incision in the natural crease of the upper eyelid, where it is most inconspicuous.
-He removes excess skin as well as fat, if needed, and tightens the underlying tissue structures, if necessary.
-The surgeon closes the incisions with stitches that are removed about five days after the procedure.
+If both the upper and lower eyelids are treated, the upper eyelids are addressed first.
+To start the procedure, an incision is made in the natural crease of the upper eyelid, where it is most inconspicuous.
+Excess skin and fat is removed, and the underlying tissue structures are tightened, if necessary.
+The surgeon then closes the incisions with stitches that are removed about five days after the procedure.

-To treat the lower eyelids, the eyelid surgery provider makes an incision either directly underneath the lower eyelash line or just inside the lower eyelids.
-He again removes excess skin and any excess fat and tightens the underlying tissues, as needed.
-If the incisions were made below the lash line, Dr. Breslow or Dr. Farkas closes them with removable stitches.
+To treat the lower eyelids, an incision is made either directly underneath the lower eyelash line or just inside the lower eyelids.
+Excess skin and fat is again removed, and the underlying tissues are tightened as needed.
+If the incisions were made below the lash line, the surgeon closes them with removable stitches.
 If the incisions were made inside the lower eyelid, dissolvable stitches are typically used.

 Post Op Instructions

-- Scars: Upper is upper eyelid in the crease and lower either inside of lower eyelid or right under the lower eyelash
+- Scars: In the upper eyelid’s crease for upper eyelid surgery, and either inside of the lower eyelid or right under the lower eyelash for lower eyelid surgery.

-- Follow up: 2 days with the PA, 1 weeks with the PA and doctor to remove the sutures, 1 month with doctor and 3 months, 6 months, and 1 year
+- Follow up: 2 days after surgery with the PA, 1 week after with the PA and doctor to remove the sutures, 1 month, 3 months, 6 months, and 1 year after with the surgeon.

-*All of this information may be different depending on the patient.
-Patients may be numb in any area that was operated on for up to one year and some numbness may be permanent.
-For each procedure everyone is closed the same way but patients scars may vary.
+Note that this information may be different depending on the patient.
+Patients may be numb in any area that was operated on for up to one year, and some numbness may be permanent.
+For each procedure everyone is closed the same way, but patients’ scars may vary.
 Patient can fly within 2-4 weeks of surgery.
 Patients can swim after 4 weeks.

 Achieve a Rested, Rejuvenated Appearance

 The eyes are the vehicles that allow us to see the world.
 They are also a reflection of how the world sees us.
-Dropping upper and / or lower eyelids can make a person look exhausted or angry.
-With blepharoplasty, however, Drs.
-Breslow and Farkas can restore a rested, more youthful appearance to the eye area.
+Dropping eyelids can make a person look exhausted or angry.
+Blepharoplasty can restore a rested, more youthful appearance to the eye area.

-To schedule a one-on-one consultation with Dr. Breslow or Dr. Farkas and find out more about eyelid surgery, contact the Breslow Center for Plastic Surgery by calling (201) 444-9522 today.
+To schedule a one-on-one consultation with our New Jersey board-certified plastic surgeons and find out more about eyelid surgery, contact the us by calling (201) 444-9522 today.